News & Updates

 Passive funds take an ethical approach through screening out sectors that cause harm.
 The exclusions used by Simplicity now include fossil fuels, weapons, tobacco, alcohol, gambling and pornography.

-Barry referred to analysis showing that the ethical funds on Mindful Money’s website, including Simplicity, outperformed the average for KiwiSaver funds over the last quarter.
+Barry referred to analysis showing that the Mindful funds on Mindful Money’s website, including Simplicity, outperformed the average for KiwiSaver funds over the last quarter.
 Andrew Lance gave the Simplicity example.
 When they planned to introduce a more ethical approach in 2018, their modelling showed it would have higher returns.
 But the outcome has been even stronger.
 The outperformance in moving to exclude sectors like fossil fuels has increased the returns by over 2 per annum for international share investments, and even higher in the last quarter.

 Barry asked about how Simplicity is able to influence huge passive funds like Vanguard to offer the ethical exclusions that fit with Simplicity’s approach.
 Andrew explained there are a number of funds that are looking to go ethical and Simplicity has benefitted from a wider move towards ethical investing.
 The difficulty has been with getting an Australian fund that is fully screened, but this will be implemented soon.
 Barry explained that is why the analysis of Simplicity’s portfolio on the Mindful Money website shows some remaining fossil fuel companies.